 A great place to start is with custom workout plans.
 From here, you can and should progress to nutrition plans.
 Nutrition is one of the most overlooked areas in the professional fitness business regarding trainer services, yet it’s probably more important than the actual exercise component.

 Use this to your advantage and capitalize on nutrition.

 Moving from here, you can start to design and package information products such as workout bibles, recipe guides, and video tutorials.

 By using an eCommerce system on your site, you can ensure payments are managed automatically.

-Taking things further, you can outsource your online PT activities to full-scale digital management systems that handle everything from program design, client tracking and instant messaging.
+You can outsource your online PT activities to full-scale digital management systems that handle program design, client tracking, and instant messaging.
 A good example of this is Trainerize.

 The online model is your gateway to the dream of passive income as a trainer.
-An online fitness coach salary, in addition to what you make with your in-person services, will boost your earnings significantly.
+An online fitness coach’s salary and what you make with your in-person services will boost your earnings significantly.

 Tip #5 Optimize Your Pricing and Payment Model

 What you charge is one thing; how you charge is another.
 The highest-paid personal trainers are shrewd in how they collect their income.